 Dublin has endless attractions, including many suitable for all the family.
 History waits on every corner, from the Dublin Writers' Museum to the National Museum of Ireland, yet there is much evidence of modernity too.
 Lively areas such as Temple Bar sit comfortably alongside peaceful parks such as St Stephen's Square and running through the heart of the city is O'Connell Street.
 It boasts a variety of well-known stores and independent boutiques and you'll need more than an afternoon to take in all it has to offer.
 When a break is required, you can retire to a number of eateries providing everything from traditional Irish fare to global cuisine.

 Dublin Zoo is not only a top attraction of the capital city, but of Ireland as a whole.
-A 200-year-old establishment, it is home to a myriad of animals in the beautiful surroundings of Phoenix Park.
+A 200-year-old establishment, it is home to a myriad animals in the beautiful surroundings of Phoenix Park.
 Located just outside of the city, but easily accessible by car or bus, Dublin Zoo is an essential day out.

-Finally, a visit to Dublin would be incomplete without a visit to the Guinness Storehouse at St. James's Gate.
+Finally, a visit to Dublin would be incomplete without a visit to the Guinness Storehouse at St James's Gate.
 Not just for fans of the black stuff, the attraction commemorates Ireland's most famous export.
 Visitors can learn about the founding of the brand, its most famous marketing campaigns and just how popular the drink now is.
 A more recent addition to the Storehouse is the Gravity Bar.
-It's situated on the seventh floor and visitors can have a pint of Guinness whilst enjoying a spectacular panorama of the city.
+It's situated on the seventh floor and visitors can have a pint of Guinness while enjoying a spectacular panorama of the city.

 Killarney is a great place to visit in summer.
 The area is home to superb golfing opportunities in addition to being the starting point of the popular tourist trail, the Ring of Kerry.
 A beautiful area for exploring Ireland's landscape, combination walking and boating trips are available regularly during the summer months.

-Ireland is a country emerging from its economic difficulties stronger than ever and there has never been a better time to visit the emerald isle.
+Ireland is a country emerging from its economic difficulties stronger than ever and there has never been a better time to visit the Emerald Isle.